-Through a counselor education framework established by the Council for Accreditation of Counseling and Related Educational Program (CACREP) standards, the 48-credit graduate program in Student Affairs and College Counseling is one of less than 20 national programs designed to prepare student affairs practitioners as educators and counselors, not administrators.
+Through a counselor education framework established by the Council for Accreditation of Counseling and Related Educational Program (CACREP) standards, the 60-credit graduate program in Student Affairs and College Counseling is designed to prepare student affairs practitioners as educators, counselors, and administrators.

 Students learn skills to develop and manage supportive relationships with contemporary college students to foster their development and facilitate learning opportunities.
 Students will also learn the historical and philosophical ethos of student affairs as a helping profession, and integrate developmental counseling theories into educational programs and interventions to promote student persistence towards graduation.

 Those enrolled in the program will also learn counseling skills, crisis management techniques, career development theories, and are exposed to diversity issues and how student affairs professionals as social justice advocates can address historical, societal, and contemporary inequities within their practice.

 The Student Affairs and College Counseling program is unique, as it has courses focusing on mental health concerns, assessment, and social justice/diversity.
 Through an distinctive pedagogical approach, students become emerging experts in integrating specific theories into student affairs administrative systems.

 Specifically, this program operates on the foundational and historical perspective that student affairs is a helping profession and not simply an administrative function within a college or university.
 Students will graduate with the experience, knowledge, and skill to function as student affairs professionals or college counselors in helping students develop their identity and supporting students as they persist towards graduation.
 Students will also be prepared to become involved in the professional associations and eventually serve in leadership capacities, all with the understanding that they are to establish supportive frameworks for students based on developmental models, not simply policy.

 By gaining knowledge about pre-college issues, students can understand the narrative and experience of first-generation and traditional student transition.

 Chi Sigma Alpha, the international honor society for student affairs, serves to recognize our top students and offer professional development and support to program students.